-Before Sarah, Clare used to edit Kvatch fanzine and Matt used to edit Are You Scared To Get Happy?, which was part of the Sha-la-la flexidisc label collective (hello Pete, Jim, David); he was also one of a group of people (hello Adrian, Gordon, John, Jon, Robena, Jeremy, Bob, Michael, Marion) promoting Wednesday-night gigs at Bristol’s George & Railway pub as the E.E.C.
+Before Sarah, Clare used to write Kvatch fanzine and Matt used to write Are You Scared To Get Happy?, which was part of the Sha-la-la flexidisc label collective (hello Pete, Jim, David); he was also one of a group of people (hello Adrian, Gordon, John, Jon, Robena, Jeremy, Bob, Michael, Marion) promoting Wednesday-night gigs at Bristol’s George & Railway pub as the E.E.C.
 Punk Rock Mountain.
-You can find out more about these things here (or you will be able to once the pages are finished):
+You can find out more about these things here:

 And below are some random press cuttings, flyers, artefacts and so forth relating to this period…